-We are committed to protecting your privacy when you use our services
+Natural Resources Wales (NRW) is committed to protecting your privacy when you use our services.

 This Privacy Notice explains how we use information about you and how we protect your privacy.
 It also describes the rights you have as to how we handle your personal data.